 Blackboard - Unless otherwise stated, ALL assignments must be submitted on time through Bb.
 It's your responsibility to know how to do this.
 Late work will not be accepted without a verified or university approved excuse.
-Should you have some issue that prohibits you from doing meeting the deadline, you should email the assignment to me via my MU email account.
+Should you have some issue that prohibits you from meeting the deadline, you should email the assignment to me via the Bb email account.
+If you are unable to submit the assignment through Bb email you should submit it through my University email account.
+Please note in the subject line the assignment name and explain in the email why it is being submitted via University email.
 This should be before the due date as well.
 If not, it will not be accepted.
 You should collect proof that supports your reason for the work being late.
 Work that is not in Bb will likely not be graded.